m1geo/octolux/README.md

 # LuxPower Inverter / Octopus Time-of-use Tariff Integration

-Hugely WIP, this is not finished or useful yet.

-This will be a Ruby script to parse Octopus tariff prices and control a LuxPower ACS inverter according to rules you specify.
+This is a Ruby script to parse Octopus tariff prices and control a LuxPower ACS inverter according to rules you specify.

 The particular use-case of this is to charge your home batteries when prices are cheap, and use that power at peak times.